Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Expansive views at the high point on the Fraser Loop

-Useful Algonquin Park cross country skiing information
+Useful Algonquin cross country skiing information

-There is a daily fee of $21 per vehicle to access the trails (2022 prices), and considering the state they are in I think it’s very reasonable.
-Trails are normally open from late November until late March.
+There is a daily fee of $21 per vehicle to access the trails (2025 prices), and considering the state they are in I think it’s very reasonable.

 If you go, be prepared for winter conditions.
 Take warm clothing, hot drinks and extra food and make sure you’ve got a shovel in your car.